Pennsylvania gets closer to getting rid of 1965 frozen dessert law

 We’ll turn to Britannica.com for this one.
 “Imitation ice cream, known as mellorine, is made in some parts of the United States and other countries.
 It is made with less expensive vegetable oils instead of butterfat but utilizes dairy ingredients for the milk protein part.
 Mellorines are intended to compete with ice cream in places where butterfat prices are high.”
 If you look at your half-gallon of ice cream and see it’s labeled ‘frozen dairy dessert‘ instead of ice cream, now you know why.

 Many in the Pennsylvania legislature say the 1965 law has become redundant because federal regulations now get the job done, and they believe the old law puts expensive burdens on business owners.
-The Senate passed a repeal of the frozen dessert law and it’s now on its way to passing the House.
+On Tuesday the State Senate voted 198-4 to repeal the provision.
+The bill now heads to Governor Josh Shapiro’s desk.